girl sitting by unique blue wall for senior photos

 21. Volunteer to read to kids at a local elementary school.

 Pick out your favorite children’s book and read it to a local elementary school.
-Maybe seeing someone younger will encourage them to start reading.
+Maybe even your elementary school for the full circle effect.

 22. Dance in your graduation robe.